Religious Studies Programme of Study

 |EYFS||KS1||Lower KS2||Upper KS2|

 Each unit of work identifies prior learning and shows how this is built upon.
-RE is taught in blocked units within a term to allow suitable links to be made to specific religious festivals taking place, eg Easter and Christmas.
+Religious Studies is taught in blocked units within a term to allow suitable links to be made to specific religious festivals taking place, eg Easter and Christmas.

-For more information, please see the Intent, Implementation and Impact Statement document.
+For more information, on the implementation please see the Programme of Study